spikehq/docs.spike.sh/alerts/personal-alerts-management/README.md

 ---
 description: >-
-  Manage your personal alert preferences to customize how, when, and where you receive incident notifications, all designed a better work-life balance
+  Manage your personal alert preferences to customize how, when, and where you receive incident notifications, all designed a better work-life balance.
 ---

 # Personal alerts management